semaphoreci/docs/docs/reference/api-v1alpha.md

 authentication token.
 You can find your authentication token by visiting your [account settings](https://me.semaphoreci.com/account).

-Authentication Token should be sent as a HTTP header in all requests:
+Authentication Token must be sent as a HTTP header in all requests:

 ```
 curl -H "Authorization: Token {api_token}" "https://{org_name}.semaphoreci.com/api/v1alpha/{resource_name}"